Mechanical, electrical, and plumbing

-Mechanical, Electrical, and Plumbing (MEP) refers to the installation of services which provide a functional and comfortable space for the building occupants.
+Mechanical, electrical, and plumbing (MEP) refers to the installation of services which provide a functional and comfortable space for the building occupants.
 In residential and commercial buildings, these elements are often designed by specialized MEP engineers.
 MEP's design is important for planning, decision-making, accurate documentation, performance- and cost-estimation, construction, and operating/maintaining the resulting facilities.

 MEP specifically encompasses the in-depth design and selection of these systems, as opposed to a tradesperson simply installing equipment.
 For example, a plumber may select and install a commercial hot water system based on common practice and regulatory codes.
 A team of MEP engineers will research the best design according to the principles of engineering, and supply installers with the specifications they develop.
 As a result, engineers working in the MEP field must understand a broad range of disciplines, including dynamics, mechanics, fluids, thermodynamics, heat transfer, chemistry, electricity, and computers.
+Because MEP designs directly influence system sizing and component selection, the mechanical estimating process plays a key role in calculating quantities, assessing cost impacts, and ensuring that engineered solutions remain feasible within project budgets.